jawhitelaw/stout_case_study_2/case_study_2.md

 ![](case_study_2_files/figure-html/unnamed-chunk-19-1.png)<!-- -->

-Existing customers tend to generate more revenue on average over sample.
+Existing customers tend to generate more revenue on average over the sample period.

 ```r